 c) Available for distressed companies

-Asset-based loans are an option for distressed companies and companies assigned to their lender’s special assets department.
-This makes them a great option for middle-market companies that cannot secure bank financing.
+Asset-based loans are an option for distressed companies and companies assigned to their lender’s Special Assets department.
+This benefit makes ABLs a great option for middle-market companies that cannot secure bank financing.

 5. What are its disadvantages?